-Haris, an Austrian with Bosnian family-roots, shares his view on why remembering the past mistakes is crucial for ensuring a better future.
+Haris, an Austrian with Bosnian family-roots, shares his view on why remembering the past mistakes is crucial for ensuring a better future – as for Srebrenica.
 However, observant the current conflicts and humanitarian crises and in spite of the grave war atrocities, humankind clearly still hasn’t learned its lesson.

 “Is anybody at the White House the least bit ashamed of what’s happened to the Bosnians in Srebrenica who trusted U.N. and U.S. policy?”

 During my high school years my class in Austria was invited to the cinema to watch a movie on Srebrenica made by an Austrian-Swiss journalist.
-After watching the movie, one classmate approached me asking why she or anybody else should be interested in that topic, adding if we do not already have enough other pressing issues to be dealt with.
+After watching the movie, one classmate approached me.
+She asked why she or anybody else should be interested in that topic, adding if we do not already have enough other pressing issues to be dealt with.

 I was not able to answer the question at the time.
 I had watched a lot of war documentaries on Bosnia-Herzegovina, and particularly on Srebrenica.
 I knew that the war in Bosnia has influenced my life tremendously even if I did not experience it directly, since I grew up in the safe haven of Austria.
 Not to be even slightly interested in this topic seemed almost impossible to me.